Anto58/Getting-and-Cleaning-Data-Project/Codebook.md

 **dimension**

 This character variable takes one of four values.
 Where the measure had a direction, this variable takes the value X, Y or Z indicating the direction in Euclidean space.
-There are 9 features which measure a magnitude rather than having a dimension.
+There are 9 features which measure a magnitude rather than having a dimension, indicated by the "mag" suffix for the measure variable.
 For these features, the dimension variable is assigned the value "N"

 **value**